shoneriki/memory-game/README.md

 # Memory Mario Game

-This is a memory card game where the objective is to click on a different card for as long as possible.
+This is a memory card game built in React where the objective is to click on a different card for as long as possible.
 The cards are based on characters from the Super Mario Franchise.

 ## Getting started